salesforcecli/plugin-org/messages/create_scratch.md

 # flags.snapshot.summary

-Name of the Snapshot to use for creating the scratch org.
+Name of the snapshot to use when creating this scratch org.
+Overrides the value of the "snapshot" option in the defintion file, if set.

 # flags.snapshot.description

-Provide the Snapshot Name to create a scratch org based on a snapshot.
+To view the names of the available snapshots for a given Dev Hub org, run the "sf org list snapshot" command.

 # flags.async.summary